tcwangshiqi-columbia/Neurify/README.md

 ### ACAS Xu Experiments

+Please clone the [ReluVal's repo](https://github.com/tcwangshiqi-columbia/ReluVal).
 The test on ACAS Xu can be easily ran with pre-written scripts in folder "scripts".
 Here is an example:

 ```
 cd ACAS
 ./scripts/run_property5.sh
 ```

-### Custom Properties

-One can customized their own properties, models and inputs.
-The properties can be predefined in network.c and check function for each property can be added in split.c.
-For self-trained models, we provide transfer.py to convert the model trained with Keras or tensorflow to the format supported.
-At last, self-defined inputs can be added into test set with unnormalized value and one can test them by updating the path in nnet.c.

 ## Citing Neurify
 ```